Trolleybuses in San Francisco: Grade

 Approximately 1/3 of the daily riders on Muni are carried on trolleybuses; in 2010, that was 227,000 passenger boardings per weekday.

 Lines

-Trolley buses currently operate the following Muni routes:
+Trolleybuses operate on the following Muni routes:

 Fleet

 Since the start of service in 1935 (on the Market Street Railway system), the San Francisco trolleybus system fleet has included vehicles built by many different manufacturers, including the J. G. Brill Company, the St. Louis Car Company, Marmon-Herrington, Twin Coach, Flyer Industries (now New Flyer), and Electric Transit.

 Early fleet (Brill, St. Louis)

 Market Street Railway was the first transit organization in San Francisco to run trackless trolleys, using nine coaches built by Brill in 1935 for the 33 line, numbered 51–59.
 Each Brill was 33 ft long and seated 37; approximately half used traction motors from General Electric (GE) and the other half used Westinghouse (WH) motors.
 Shortly after Muni assumed MSRy's operations in 1944, the Brill coaches were replaced by newer trolleybuses built for Muni and transferred to supplemental rush hour service by 1946.
 All of the Brill coaches were scrapped by 1954.

 Muni commissioned its first trolleybuses from the St. Louis Car Company in 1939, and they were built in that year but were not placed into service until 1941.
 These were 40-seat coaches.
 Like the earlier Brills built for MSRy, the first set of nine St. Louis coaches used motors from GE and Westinghouse.
 Numbered 501–509, they went into service on the R-Howard Line in 1941.
 A second order in 1947 for 16 slightly larger coaches completed the first fleet of 25 coaches for Muni.